facebook/create-react-app/packages/react-scripts/README.md

   - `crossOriginLoading`: Modify the default behaviour, see [docs](https://webpack.js.org/configuration/output/#output-crossoriginloading).
   - `babelIncludePrefixes`: An array of module name prefixes to opt into babel compilation.
 Includes `["bpk-", "saddlebag-"]` by default.
   - `enableAutomaticChunking`: Boolean, opt in to automatic chunking of vendor, common and app code.
+  - `vendorsChunkRegex`: String, Regex for picking what goes into the `vendors` chunk.
+See `cacheGroups` in webpack docs.
+Dependent on `enableAutomaticChunking` being enabled
   - `amdExcludes`: Array of module names to exclude from AMD parsing.
 Incldues `["lodash"]` by default.
   - `externals`: exposing the Webpack config to modify externals, see [docs](https://webpack.js.org/configuration/externals/).
   - `ssrExternals`: Similar to above, but for `ssr.js` only.